Designing “Air Traffic Control” for Charge Nurses

 Context reduced tension more effectively than stricter prioritization rules.

-When the PM went on leave, I took the ownership
+When the PM went on leave, I kept the product moving

 Right before development, our PM went on leave and a replacement lacked context.
 To keep momentum: